What is a Stroke?

 Awards & Accreditations

-- 13th hospital in the United States
+- 1st HCA hospital in Florida, 7th hospital in Florida, 13th in the United States

 Continuum of Care

 Amanda Neel, RN